cantoramann/piazza-talk/README.md

 # Piazza Scraper README.md

+- Updated README in progress.
+Legacy README is below.

 ## Overview

 The Piazza Scraper is a tool designed for instructors to extract posts, questions, and other relevant information from Piazza, a popular Q&A platform used in academic settings.
 This script iterates through post IDs, collects data, and writes content to text files within a specified directory.